When delivering in-company Letter of Credit training to export managers and finance teams, I consistently receive feedback along the lines of:

 With this in mind, here is an initial guide aimed at your key sales people:

-Prior to the issuance of a letter of credit, an exporter should consider the following:
+Prior to the issuance of a letter of credit, a seller should consider the following:

 Initial considerations – risk, banks and costs

 - Do I want or need a letter of credit?
-The importer may not be willing to issue a letter of credit if he has a good payment track record and can obtain similar quality goods from other suppliers on cheaper or more favourable terms (ie: Documentary Collection or Open Account).
+The buyer may not be willing to issue a letter of credit if he has a good payment track record and can obtain similar quality goods from other suppliers on cheaper or more favourable terms (ie: documentary collection or open account).

 - Have I included ALL the letter of credit charges in my price, including bank confirmation fees, which will probably be expressed as a percentage of the L/C value?

-- Have I included other costs relating to documentation fees (eg: Third Party documents, Certificates of Origin, Legalised Invoices etc)?
+- Have I included other costs relating to documentation fees (eg: third party documents, certificates of origin, legalised documents etc)?